 COVID-19 can be a sneaky virus, as you may have the virus but not have any symptoms.
 If you are walking around in public while infected, there is a huge potential to spread the virus further.

 Restricting the movement of COVID-19 is really important and a face mask has the potential to stop the virus in its tracks.
-In the case of the recent delta variant, it is more important than ever to protect yourself and others against COVID-19 by wearing a mask.
+In the case of the recent Omicron variant, it is more important than ever to protect yourself and others against COVID-19 by wearing a mask.

 Wearing a mask will also help keep people with disability, who are unable to wear their mask, safe.